|Birth: ||Mar. 11, 1914|

 |Death: ||Feb.
 9, 1989|

 Maternal grandfather of fallen US Navy SEAL Tyrone Snowden Woods who died on September 12, 2012, in Benghazi, Libya.
-Tyrone's grandfather was a member of the Office of Strategic Services.
+Tyrone's grandfather who entered the Army Air Force in August, 1942, was also a member of the Office of Strategic Services.
 As a radio/radar operator, he flew many missions out of the Marianna Islands, participating in the Pacific Theater campaign on bombing missions over Japan.
 The OSS Department lent him to the Navy, sending him to Havana, Cuba, where his team was a part of Project Javaman.
 The project was never used and remained classified for many years.
 Sgt.
 Croft received letters of commendation for his work in WWII from General Donovan and President Harry S. Truman, among others.
 He left military service in January of 1946 and returned home to Oregon and his wife whom he had met in Florida and married in August, 1945.

 He was a wonderful son, husband, father, and grandfather who served as a role model for all.
 He was a "my word is my bond" type of man.
 For a blue collar "man's man," he was especially sentimental and thoughtful never forgetting special occasions or holidays.
 Having lived during the Depression years, he always made sure that his family was clothed, fed, and safe and his wife always received a poinsettia at Christmas and a white lily at Easter and perhaps even diamond earrings on her birthday.
-Intelligent but humble, his wise counsel was often sought by family members, as it was always objective and practical.
-His main passion was electronics, mechanics,and building things with his hands.
-Because he was so talented in these areas, he was always called up to help someone with a project and he did.
+Intelligent but humble, his wise counsel was often sought by family members, as it was always objective and practical, even though it might not be what you wanted to hear.
+His main passion was electronics, mechanics,and repairing and building things with his hands.
+Because he was so talented in these areas, he was always called upon to help someone with a project for which he would not take any payment.
 Many family members and friends benefited from his vast knowledge and knack for repairing radios, televisions, and cars as well as his construction expertise.
 Eddie was always the "go-to" guy when assistance was needed, and he never turned anyone away.
-All those who knew him spoke highly of his kindness, intelligence, good heart, sense of humor, and the many ways that he helped others.
+All those who knew him spoke highly of his kindness, intelligence, good heart, his wonderful sense of humor, and the many ways that he helped others.

 Bert Lorenzo Croft (1882 - 1955)